 We noted that the office of the County Court lacked a sufficient segregation of duties, as one person was capable of handling all aspects of processing transactions from beginning to end.
 Additionally, staff could create and issue orders affixed with the Judge's signature in the JUSTICE (Judicial User System to Improve Court Efficiency) application without formal documentation to support that the Judge approved the order.
 That same staff had access to court receipts and were able to record non-monetary transactions (e.g., waiving fines) in JUSTICE.
-We noted further that Merrick County Court access had been given also to two other Clerk Magistrates who were not employees of the Merrick County Court.
+We further noted that Nance County Court access had also been given to three other Clerk Magistrates who were not employees of the Nance County Court.